Frikanalen/frikanalen/packages/playout/README.md

 # Frikanalen TV playout

+(This version is in the course of being deprecated.
+Please look at ../playout-ng in the playout-ng branch.)

 ## Trying it out

 The frikanalen playout requires an instance of CasparCG running and accessible on port 5250.